Why Talk Therapy Hasn’t Fixed Your Anxiety

 Practicing deep breathing (or any other tool) only when you’re in a full blown panic is like throwing a water bottle at a bush fire.
 Good luck!

-If you haven’t been practicing your coping strategies when your anxiety is a 3/10, how can you expect it to have any effect when your anxiety is a 10/10?
+If you haven’t been practicing your skills when your anxiety is a 3/10, how can you expect it to have any effect when your anxiety is a 10/10?
 It’s often Too Little Too Late.

-Say you’ve been practicing all the strategies your therapist has taught you and it’s still not enough.
+Say you’ve been practicing all the things your therapist has taught you and it’s still not enough.

 It takes time and consistency.
 I know, super annoying.

 I’m not always the most patient person either.
-If you’ve been dealing with anxiety for years, it’s going to take a little while for your new habits and practices to take hold.
+If you’ve been struggling with anxiety for some time now, it’s going to take a little while for your new practices to become habits and take hold.

-For some people their symptoms are so severe and they need to get back to being able to function - go to work, care for their family, see their friends.
+For some people their symptoms are so severe and they need to get back to being able to function - go to work, care for their family, get outside.
 The goal isn’t to suffer.
-When you’ve been practicing skills but not getting the results you want, this is when I bring up the conversation of medication.
+When you’ve been practicing but not getting the results you want, this is when I bring up the conversation of medication.

 The choice to take medication is a personal choice and every person has their own reasonings for why or why not.
 This is your choice and your choice alone.

 The right medication can help take the edge off, but it’s generally not the cure.
-Some form of anxiety is still going to come through from time to time and you’ll still want the tools to be able to manage it when it does.
+We’re human and some form of anxiety is still going to come up from time to time and you’ll want the tools to be able to manage it when it does.

-Ready to learn and use strategies to manage your anxiety?
+Ready to learn how to manage your anxiety?

-Treating anxiety related disorders are my specialty.
+Treating anxiety related disorders is my specialty.
 I have practiced each and every skill that I teach and share with others as a therapist who’s overcome anxiety.

 Curious about working with me?
 Contact me today to schedule a free 15-minute consultation call.